ome/ngff/rfc/3/index.md

 and that they SHOULD have type "space".
 Similarly, if a dataset contains a single time dimension, it SHOULD have name "t" and type "time".

+After this specification change, tools may encounter NGFF files that don't match the earlier expectations of containing a subset of the TCZYX axes.
+This proposal is agnostic as to what to do in those situations, and indeed the appropriate action depends on the tool, but some suggestions include:
+- fail with an informative error message. (i.e. *partial* implementations are OK, especially if well-documented.)
+- prompt the user about which axes to treat as spatial.
+- arbitrarily choose which axes to treat as spatial.
+- choose how to treat each axis based on heuristics such as size and position.

 ## Prior art and references

 All of the above removals are part of the draft proposed [transformations